commercetools/nodejs/docs/sdk/README.md

 If we take a step back and look at the general requirement, at the end we simply want to **execute a request**.
 It just happens to be that we want to make specific requests to the commercetools platform API but it might be as well any other API.
 That's where the [middlewares](/sdk/Middlewares.md) come in, which provide the _side effects_ of the given request.

 ## Getting started
-This tutorial will show you how to use the middlewares in this commercetools Node SDK to get a simple commercetools Node app running.
+This tutorial will show you how to use the middlewares in this commercetools JavaScript SDK to get a simple commercetools JavaScript app running.

 ### Create a API client
 [Create API client](https://docs.commercetools.com/tutorials/getting-started#creating-an-api-client) from Merchant Center.
-If you not have account [follow the steps to create a free trail account](https://docs.commercetools.com/tutorials/getting-started#first-steps).
+If you do not have account [follow the steps to create a free trial account](https://docs.commercetools.com/tutorials/getting-started#first-steps).
-In this guide we’ll be calling a method of commercetools API using Node SDK to get a commercetools project information.
+In this guide we’ll be calling a method of commercetools API using JavaScript SDK to get the settings of a commercetools project.
 The commercetools API is the foundation of the commercetools Platform, and almost every commercetools client app uses it.
-Aside from get project information, the commercetools API allows client to call methods that can be used for everything from creating a products to updating a order’s status.
-Before we can call any methods, we need to configure our new app with the proper permissions.
+Aside from getting project information, the commercetools API allows clients to call methods that can be used for everything from creating products to updating an order’s status.
+Before we can call any methods, we need to configure our new app to obtain an access token.

-### Getting a client credentails to use the commercetools API
+### Getting a client credentials to use the commercetools API
-From API client Details page from previous step copy  `project_key`, `clientId`, `clientSecret`, `API URL`, `scope` and `Auth URL`.
+From the API client Details page mentioned in the previous step copy  `project_key`, `clientId`, `clientSecret`, `API URL`, `scope` and `Auth URL`.
 The commercetools API uses `clientId` and `clientSecret` to authenticate the requests your app makes.
 In a later step, you’ll be asked to use these values in your code.

 ### Set up your local project
 If you don’t already have a project, let’s create a new one.
 In an empty directory, you can initialize a new project using the following command: